Cyprus: Types of Company

 Private Company Limited by Shares

-The relevant legislation is Cyprus Companies Law, Cap.
-113, which is virtually a copy of the English 1948 Companies Act.
-A private company is one which by its articles:
+The relevant legislation, the Cyprus Companies Law, Cap.
+113, is based on the English 1948 Companies Act and has deviated from it very little.
+A private company is one whose articles:

-- Restricts the right to transfer its shares
+- Restrict the right to transfer its shares

-- Limits the number of its members to 50
+- Limit the number of its members to 50

-- Prohibits any public subscription to shares or debentures
+- Prohibit any public subscription to shares or debentures

-In order to form a foreign-owned company, a bank reference and copy of the owner's passport is required for the registration.
+A bank reference and copy of the owner's passport is required to register a foreign-owned company.
 The bank reference must be issued by a bank included on the Central Bank of Cyprus's list of qualifying banks.

-- Objects of the company (description of principal activities of a Cypriot off-shore company);
+- Company objectives (description of principal activities of a Cypriot offshore company)

-- Full personal details of directors (minimum two) will be necessary.
+- Full personal details of directors (minimum of two).

-- Every company must prepare a full set of financial statements in accordance with International Financial Reporting Standards, and every parent company that has one or more subsidiaries, other than a company which is itself a wholly owned subsidiary, should present consolidated financial statements.
+- Every company must prepare a full set of financial statements in accordance with International Financial Reporting Standards.
+Every parent company that has one or more subsidiaries, other than a company that is itself a wholly owned subsidiary, should present consolidated financial statements.

-- Under article 120, every company must complete an annual return within a period of 42 days from the date of its Annual General Meeting and must file immediately with the Registrar of Companies a copy of the annual return, signed by a director and the company secretary.
-Under article 121, the annual return filed with the Registrar of Companies must be accompanied by the full set of financial statements.
+- Under article 120, every company must complete an annual return within a period of 42 days from the date of its Annual General Meeting.
+A copy, signed by a director and the company secretary, must immediately be filed with the Registrar of Companies.
+Under article 121, the annual return filed with the Registrar of Companies must be accompanied by a full set of financial statements.

 An online company search system was launched by the Ministry of Trade, Commerce and Tourism in February 2011.
-The system, which is being co-funded by the European Regional Development Fund and the European Union, allows users to access information about companies already registered with the Registrar of Companies and Official Receiver.
-Users can view data regarding company directors, shareholders, partners and owners, registered addresses, and the charges and mortgages registered on company assets.
+The system, co-funded by the European Regional Development Fund and the European Union, allows users access to information about companies already registered with the Registrar of Companies and Official Receiver.
+Users can view data regarding company directors; shareholders; partners and owners; registered addresses; and the charges and mortgages registered on company assets.